tmizoguchim/OUTCAR_composition_checker/README.md

 ``` % python OUTCAR_composition_checker ```

-Be care that Line-13 of this program must be changed for your "OUTCAR_**" names as below:
+Be care that Line-13 (below) of this program must be changed for your "OUTCAR_**" name.
+Now, it is "OUTCAR_for_mace".

     files = [f for f in os.listdir(folder_path) if f.startswith('OUTCAR_for_mace')]